Jimmy Reed

 He was born May 29, 1938 in Lebanon to Robert and Edna Trice Reed, who preceded him in death, along with his sisters, Bobby Jane Nokes and Peggie Dill.

-He is survived by his wife of 13 years, Penny Sue Vaden Reed; her children and grandchildren, Kristy (Aaron) Elmore, Harlie and Hannah, of Lebanon; Michael (Sheronda) Baines, Remington and Lierra Baines; mother-in-law, Johnnie Vaden; sister-in-law, Laura Vaden; brother-in-law, John (Betty Jo) Vaden, all of Alexandria; brother, Bo (Glenda) Reed, of Lebanon; sister, Betsy (Bob) Smith, of Greenville, Kentucky; Allen Reed, of Florida; his children, Rachel and Jamie, of Lebanon; and several nieces and nephews.
+He is survived by his wife of 13 years, Penny Sue Vaden Reed; her children and grandchildren, Kristy (Aaron) Elmore, Harlie and Hannah, of Lebanon; Michael (Sheronda) Baines, Remington and Lierra Baines; mother-in-law, Johnnie Vaden; sister-in-law, Laura Vaden; brother-in-law, John (Betty Jo) Vaden, all of Alexandria; brother, Bo (Glenda) Reed, of Lebanon; sister, Betsy (Bob) Smith, of Greenville, Kentucky; Alan Reed, of Florida; his children, Rachel and Jamie, of Lebanon; and several nieces and nephews.

 Mr. Reed was a lifelong member of First United Methodist Church in Lebanon.
 He graduated in 1956 from Lebanon High School and then attended Cumberland University for one year before becoming employed at the Lebanon Woolen Mills until 1979 when he purchased Snow White Restaurant in which he owned and operated, along with Reed’s Tents Tables and Chairs, until his retirement in 2006.
 He also was in the Air National Guard for several years.